Skip to content

 The possible reason, the children had a ‘free’, unrestricted imagination, which became constrained with age, conformity and language.

-Enter your limitless void and let your infinite imagination soar!
+Enter your limitless imaginative void and let it soar!

 Research